For a player who has 30-30 on the brain -- 30 homers, 30 stolen bases -- center fielder Chris Young could have used a healthy dose of 20-20 vision.

 RHP Tony Pena

 RHP Brandon Medders

 RHP Dustin Nippert

-purposes, and they like his hard curveball.
-The club traded RHP Jorge Julio to Florida for RHP Yusmeiro Petit, who will begin the season in
+Behind them, there is depth in hard-throwing right-handers such as Cruz and Medders.
+Slaten offers a luxury manager Bob Melvin didn't have last season, a left-handed specialist, but his role may not be permanent.
+The Diamondbacks claimed Durbin off waivers from Minnesota for depth purposes, and they like his hard curveball.
+The club traded RHP Jorge Julio to Florida for RHP Yusmeiro Petit, who will begin the season in Triple-A.

 1. SS Stephen Drew